alphagov/finding-things-migration-checker/lib/checks/README.md

 This check finds links present in Publishing API which are not present in Rummager.
 The assumption is that links should always be in sync.

-### ExpiredWhitelistEntries

-This check doesn't check anything about Rummager or Publishing API.
-Instead, it reports on whitelist entries which have expired.
-This is so that when the checks are running automatically in Jenkins, we are eventually reminded of discrepancies we previously whitelisted.
-We should provide a reason and a sensible recheck time when we add a whitelist entry.

 # RummagerRedirects